Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-12-10-Executive-Summary.md

 Chord length distributions were developed across all rows of pixels in each image.
 Frequency of chord lengths were summed over all 5 images for each process condition.
 This represents the "averaged" data set.

 Principal Component Analsysis (PCA) was used to reduce the dimensionality of the problem.
-A plot of PC1 and PC2 in PC-space are shown in the following image.
+A plot of PC1 and PC2 in PC-space for ***the top 50 pixels*** are shown in the following image.

 [![Image](http://matinfteam4.github.io/images/final/pca.png)](http://matinfteam4.github.io/images/final/pca.png)

 Note that there is some clustering associated with processing conditions.
 In particular clustering appears to most associated with cutting velocity.

+There appeared to be NO clustering of data in the bottom 50 pixels of each image (adjacent to the machined surface).
+It is very likely that the level of resolution needed to quantify structure in the zone exceeds the limitations of optical microscopy.

 #Results